ryhoangf/VocabKanji_WebApp/README.md

     pip install psycopg2-binary
     pip install flask_login

-We used PosgreSQL for this web app, you can download this at:
+We're using PosgreSQL for this web app, you can download this at:
     https://www.postgresql.org/download/.
 After installing PosgreSQL, please create a database and run the code in the file data_vocab_v2.db.
 You need to edit the following line of code in the __init__.py file: